Hypergrowth Roads Program

 - Improvements to a section of Kargotich Road between Rowley and Thomas Roads.

-Upgrades to Kargotich and Orton Roads.
-Road closures and detours will be required, including:
+- Upgrades to Kargotich and Orton Roads.

-Who will be undertaking the works?
+Who undertook the works?

 At its December 2024 Ordinary Council Meeting, the Shire awarded the tender to Raubex Construction Pty Ltd (Raubex Construction).